RileCraft/DiscordBot-Template/README.md

 * Default: `false`
 * When true, None of the errors usually sent by the options above will be sent.
 Basically it is like having all the options below as `false`.

-`returnCooldownError: true / false`
+`returnCooldown: true / false`
 * Default: `true`
 * When false, The error message sent by the `cooldown handler` will not be sent.

-`returnOwnerOnlyError: true / false`
+`returnOwnerOnly: true / false`
 * Default: `true`
 * When false, The error message sent by the `ownerOnly handler` will not be sent.

-`returnUserPermissionsError: true / false`
+`returnUserPermissions: true / false`
 * Default: `true`
 * When false, The error message sent by the `userPermissions handler` will not be sent.

-`returnClientPermissionsError: true / false`
+`returnClientPermissions: true / false`
 * Default: `true`
 * When false, The error message sent by the `clientPermissions handler` will not be sent.

-`returnAnyUserPermissionsError: true / false`
+`returnAnyUserPermissions: true / false`
 * Default: `true`
 * When false, The error message sent by the `anyUserPermissions handler` will not be sent.

-`returnAnyClientPermissionsError: true / false`
+`returnAnyClientPermissions: true / false`
 * Default: `true`
 * When false, The error message sent by the `anyClientPermissions handler` will not be sent.

-`returnOnlyUsersError: true / false`
+`returnOnlyUsers: true / false`
 * Default: `true`
 * When false, The error message sent by the `onlyUsers handler` will not be sent.

-`returnOnlyRolesError: true / false`
+`returnRequiredRoles: true / false`
 * Default: `true`
-* When false, The error message sent by the `onlyRoles handler` will not be sent.
+* When false, The error message sent by the `requiredRoles handler` will not be sent.

-`returnOnlyChannelsError: true / false`
+`returnRequiredAnyRole: true / false`
 * Default: `true`
+* When false, The error message sent by the `requiredAnyRole handler` will not be sent.

+`returnOnlyChannels: true / false`
+* Default: `true`
 * When false, The error message sent by the `onlyChannels handler` will not be sent.

-`returnOnlyGuildsError: true / false`
+`returnOnlyGuilds: true / false`
 * Default: `true`
 * When false, The error message sent by the `onlyGuilds handler` will not be sent.